 The scope of this project is to redevelop the car parking and access layout including the access, egress, and circulation routes, new boom gates with roofs, and new signage.
 A new vehicle ramp is also proposed to access the Level 1 car park from the north.
 The proposed redevelopment will improve circulation within the car parking area with an expanded drop off area and to provide for future expansion in terms of the Airport Master Plan 2030.

 Aurecon’s role involved:

-Managing the construction process including monitoring progress, risk management, issues resolution, contract administration and other inputs as needed on an as required basis; and
+Managing the construction process including monitoring progress, risk management, issues resolution, contract administration and other inputs as needed on an as required basis

-The project will be completed in Q4 2013 with as minimal disruption as possible to WIAL operations and for visitors to the Wellington Airport carpark.
+The project completed in Q4 2013 with as minimal disruption as possible to WIAL operations and for visitors to the Wellington Airport carpark.